mxjp/gluon/docs/index.md

 ## Concept

 ### Low Level
-JSX expressions in gluon directly create real DOM elements which is relatively fast and has a low memory footprint compared to virtual DOMs.
+In gluon, you directly create real DOM elements which is relatively fast and has a low memory footprint compared to virtual DOMs.
 For rendering conditional or repeated nodes, gluon uses so called Views which are just sequences of nodes that can change themselves over time.

 ### Composability
 Everything in gluon is composable without any restrictions.
 You can define reactive state anywhere you like and use it anywhere else, dynamically define and pass around components, etc.

+### No/Minimal Build System
+Gluon doesn't require a build system.
+You can choose between an element builder API, any standard JSX transpiler or both if you need to.

 ### Bundle Size
-The entire gluon core module has a size of less than [5KB gzipped](https://bundlephobia.com/package/@mxjp/gluon) and almost everything in gluon is tree-shakeable, so you only pay for what you need.
+The entire gluon core module has a size of [~4KB gzipped](https://bundlephobia.com/package/@mxjp/gluon) and almost everything in gluon is tree-shakeable, so you only pay for what you need.

-### Build Setup
-Gluon only requires a standard JSX transpiler and therefore works with all modern bundlers and build systems.
-There also is a human readable pre-bundled version for use in environments where no build system can be used.

 ### Strongly Typed Reactivity
 When using gluon with TypeScript, the fact which component properties may be reactive is [encoded in the type system](./reference/components.md#expressions).
 This allows developers to know what to expect of a component and eliminates weird caveats when accessing properties from a component's props argument.

 ### Immediate Updates
-Signal updates are processed immediately.
-This results in more predictable behavior and makes your application easy to test.
-If needed, you can still use batching to process multiple updates in one instant.
+Signal updates are always processed immediately.
+This ensures that your application state stays consistent & predictable at any time.

 ## Features
 Gluon supports all the client side features you would expect from a modern framework including: